fbgoode/MySite/README.md

 **Fbaez.com** is a personal website that shows both the author's main personal & professional life events.
 The events are presented along a timeline in a visual way assisted by **animated transitions**.
 It also includes a simple Contact section.

-The website was built with HTML5, CSS3 and JS with <a href="#dependencies">a few libraries</a>.
+The website was built with Vue, Nuxt and <a href="#dependencies">a couple libraries</a>.
 It works in any modern browser, including mobile.

-This website was developed as a course project at <a href="https://geekshubsacademy.com/">GeeksHubs Academy</a>'s Full Stack Developer Bootcamp by Federico Báez in Valencia, Spain on 2021-1-26 to 2021-1-31.

 <p align="center">
 <img src="img/screenshot1.png"><br>